 Some will come as no surprise, but there are a number of products listed below that may give you some pause for thought – sneakily disguising themselves as ‘health foods’.

-Read on to discover our list of the bad and ugly – the 100 worst foods in the United States, and why it may be worth considering giving them a wide berth.
+Read on to discover our list of the bad and ugly – the 100 worst foods in America, and why it may be worth considering giving them a wide berth.

 Top 100 Worst Foods